MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/use-the-centralized-deployment-powershell-cmdlets-to-manage-add-ins.md

   ```

 > [!NOTE]
-> For more information about using PowerShell, see [Connect to Office 365 PowerShell](https://go.microsoft.com/fwlink/p/?linkid=848585).
+> For more information about using PowerShell, see [Connect to Microsoft 365 with PowerShell](https://go.microsoft.com/fwlink/p/?linkid=848585).

 ## Upload an add-in manifest
 <a name="BKMK_UploadManifest"> </a>